kkeonho/kkeonho.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
 I am a Peter O'Donnell Jr. Postdoctoral Fellow at the Oden Institute for Computational Engineering, University of Texas at Austin.

-I work on computational mathematics, mathematical modeling and computer simulations, fluid-structure interaction, and multiscale physiological modeling especially in the cardiovascular system.
+I work on computational mathematics, mathematical modeling and computer simulations, fluid-structure interaction, multiscale physiological modeling especially in the cardiovascular system, and nonlocal modeling.

 <!-- A data-driven personal website